LiskArchive/lisk-legacy-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for thee Lisk documentation
+about: Suggest a recommendation for improving the Lisk documentation.
 title: ''
 labels: 'type: feature'
 assignees: ''